Work & Write

 Practice Experience

-One common question for candidates in this category is how law schools view practice experience.
+One common question from candidates is how law schools view practice experience.
 The answer is: it depends on the field.
-In some fields, such as private law, even schools that are extremely scholarship-oriented value practice experience.
-However, the longer an aspiring professor has been outside of the realm of academia without having published, the more challenging it may be for them to secure a position.
+In private law, for example, even schools that are extremely scholarship-oriented value practice experience.
+But in general, the longer you been outside of the realm of academia without having published, the more challenging it may be to secure a position.
+Schools may worry that a candidate who has been practicing law for years may just be looking for a career move, and hasn’t thought carefully about the breadth and demands of joining the legal academy.
+Law faculties want colleagues who are strongly motivated to be professors.
+Again, publications—specifically those placed in reputable law journals—can serve as good evidence of your commitment to the scholarly enterprise.

 Research